You are here :

 The Data Protection Act

-The Council will use exemption 29(3), in order to protect those organisations that may have information to supply the Council in its investigation of fraud in relation to housing services.
+The council will use exemption 29(3), in order to protect those organisations that may have information to supply the council in its investigation of fraud in relation to housing services.

 Human Rights Act

-The Council will ensure all those being investigated will have their civil liberties observed in accordance with the Human Rights Act 1998, Criminal Procedures and Investigations Act 1996, Police and Criminal Evidence Act 1984 and the Regulation of Investigatory Powers Act 2000.
+The council will ensure all those being investigated will have their civil liberties observed in accordance with the Human Rights Act 1998, Criminal Procedures and Investigations Act 1996, Police and Criminal Evidence Act 1984 and the Regulation of Investigatory Powers Act 2000.

 Duties and considerations of anti-fraud officers

-When investigating fraud, Council Fraud Investigators, will work within the guidelines of the Police and Criminal Evidence Act 1984 and apply the Council’s policies on equal opportunities and customer care.
-The Council’s officers will at all times apply appropriate procedures to maintain confidentiality.
+When investigating fraud, Council Fraud Investigators, will work within the guidelines of the Police and Criminal Evidence Act 1984 and apply the council’s policies on equal opportunities and customer care.
+The council’s officers will at all times apply appropriate procedures to maintain confidentiality.

 It is the duty of the fraud investigators, to investigate all referrals of suspected or alleged housing accommodation fraud and to establish the facts of each case.

-If you have a housing problem or consider yourself homeless (or about to be), you can contact the Housing Aid Centre for advice and an assessment of your circumstances.
+If you have a housing problem or consider yourself homeless (or about to be), you can contact the Housing Aid Team for advice and an assessment of your circumstances.
 Call 020 7527 2000 or email email@example.com

 For more information, click the Housing Advice link on the right, under Related Information.